sensu/sensu-docs/content/sensu-go/6.2/observability-pipeline/observe-schedule/metrics.md

 Many of our most popular metrics integrations for [time-series and long-term event storage][18] include curated, configurable quick-start templates to integrate Sensu with your existing workflows.
 You can also use [Bonsai][8], the Sensu asset hub, to discover, download, and share dynamic runtime assets for processing metrics.

-In check definitions, the `output_metrics_handlers` list for metrics event handlers is distinct and separate from the `handlers` list for status event handlers.
+In check definitions, the `output_metric_handlers` list for metrics event handlers is distinct and separate from the `handlers` list for status event handlers.
 Having separate handlers attributes allows you to use different workflows for metrics and status without applying conditional filter logic.
 The events reference includes an [example event with check and metric data][20].